 Durham Plumbing and Heating are more than aware of the benefits of replacing old boilers for new energy efficient condensing boilers.
-The government are also trying to do there bit to help people make that change with the introduction of the boiler scrappage scheme.

 Climate Change is something that we are all now too aware of and the effects of Global Warming are becoming more and more evident.
 In the last 100 years, the world’s average global temperatures have risen and are set to keep rising.

-So with gas prices at record highs and Climate Change growing ever more concerning, you may find that you’re asking yourself the same question as hundreds of thousands around you: Do I need to replace my boiler?
+With gas prices at record highs and Climate Change growing ever more concerning, you may find that you’re asking yourself the same question as hundreds of thousands around you: Do I need to replace my boiler?

 Some boilers really are a thing of the past; if yours is more than 10 years old then you need to start thinking about replacing it.
 Modern boilers, despite being a lot quieter than some of the ancient ones we still see today, are much more efficient because they recover and recycle a lot of heat, and so need to use less gas.
 Keeping up with the times will not just keep your bills down but will also benefit the environment enormously.